shakespete/react/React Notes.md

 This array passed as the second argument is called the dependency array of the effect.
 If you want the effect to only trigger during mounting, and the cleanup function during unmounting, we can pass an empty array as the second argument.

+The render always comes before useEffect.
+The render happens first and then all effects run in order with full access to all of the values from the render.

 <h3>useMemo</h3>
 The useMemo Hook takes a result of a function and memoizes it.
 This means that it will not be recomputed every time.
 This Hook can be used for performance optimizations.